 Freezing Point ≤ −47°C

-Ensures fuel fluidity at cruise altitudes above 35,000 ft
+Ensures fuel remains fluid at cruise altitudes above 35,000 ft

 High Thermal Stability

-Resists deposit and coke formation in turbine nozzles and hot sections
+Prevents deposit and coke formation on fuel nozzles and turbine components

 Clean-Burning Fuel